aaikedw/fada-import-specs/FADA-import-specs-new.md

 - During the import phase, the user will be presented with a progress bar to indicate which steps have been completed and which tasks are left.
 _Note: General workflow: could use the same setup as for the DPIT with staging and production database.
 If so preferably using same staging db._
 _Note: Use of ExtJS version to be considered/discussed.
 Version DPIT tool vs. envisaged version?_
-_See the UI-screenshots folder file 4 (and onwards) for UI-mockups_
+_See the UI-screenshots-new folder for UI-mockups_

-## Excel template processing

-Re-write text from earlier specifications document.

 ## DwC-A processing

 ### Current status
 We have selected the required fields for data exchange in the framework AquaRES and have received a sample export from VLIZ.
 Import scripts have to be constructed.
 _The DwC-A files will be posted on a web address.
 From our side this may be on an IPT (but these are exports from us and thus do not need to be read by the tool), but I doubt this will be the case for VLIZ.
 As we are still discussing this, we could of course suggest a way which would make our life easier._

-### Interface
+### Main processing steps
-- choose group (dropdown) and indicate whether it concerns a new checklist or an updated one / + option to create a new (sub)group
+- creating resource
 - validate that the EML metadata contains the necessary metadata for completing details in the FADA group table (check/enter for FADA specific metadata: editor, co-editor, checklist name,…)
 - data load
 - validation